citizenspress/seth-website/content/project/ecoevo-dynamics.md

 title = "Eco-evolutionary Dynamics"

 # Project summary to display on homepage.
-summary = "Ecologist have studied the factors that regulate populations and shape ecological communities for over a century."
+summary = "Ecologist have studied the factors that regulate populations and shape ecological communities for over a century.
+One factor that was NOT traditionally considered is that rapid evolution could shape ecological dynamics.
+Many lab-based experiments have demonstrated that rapid evolution can dictate population dynamics, but there is little know about how common in natural ecosystems.
+My research in this area seeks to add ecological realism to understand when and how rapid evolution shapes ecology"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""